Systemic-Labs/Perfect-Stack/README.md

 The web development eco-system was confusing in last 7 years with many tools, frame works, stacks, versions...due to different standards, browsers, platforms, new mobile devices,...
 3rd party tools/libs..made to solve/patch these issues, or add features that didn't exist.
 Good thing is the new web standards are available now, the most wanted features adopted in time, new HTML/ES/CSS features, solved issues, and add capabilities. matured frameworks... therefore old prefixes, 3rd party libs,... are not neccessary anymore, be up to date and follow the best practices.

-Todo:  Cloud platform, Data base, Web API’s, AI/ML / TensorFlow.
+Todo:  Cloud platform, remote work, Data base, Web API’s, AI/ML / TensorFlow.